Rome Places to Visit

 Trevi Fountain

-The Trevi Fountain in Rome is one of the most famous fountains in the world and a must-see highlight in Rome
+The Trevi Fountain is one of the most famous fountains in the world and a must-see in Rome

 Castel Sant'Angelo

-Once a mausoleum, then converted into a castle: The Castel Sant’Angelo
+Once a mausoleum, later a fortress: Castel Sant’Angelo

 Admission